-Amanda is an Emmy-nominated journalist from Los Angeles, California, where she was born and raised.
-She studied TV Broadcast Journalism and Political Science in Orange County at Chapman University.
-Most recently, Amanda was a reporter, anchor, and weather forecaster at KSBY News on California’s Central Coast.
-She covered local crime, politics, California wildfires, and the historic drought effects on the state.
+Amanda Starrantino is an Evening Anchor at RTV6 (ABC) in Indianapolis.
+She is an Emmy-nominated journalist from Los Angeles, California, where she was born and raised.
+Her career has taken her to South Bend, Indiana as a reporter/multi-media journalist at the ABC affiliate.
+She also spent time as an anchor, reporter and weather forecaster at the NBC affiliate on California's Central Coast where she covered local crime, politics, California wildfires, and the historic drought effects on the state.

 Q: Why did you decide to pursue news as a career?

 I have a lot of interests and I have always been one to ask a lot of questions.
 News is an outlet where I can put those two traits together and use them for the benefit of others.